eclipse-iofog/iofog.org/content/docs/1.3.0/getting-started/quick-start.md

 ## Prerequisites

+- `Docker`:
-- `Docker` is an open platform for developing, shipping, and running applications.
+  Open platform for developing, shipping, and running applications.

   Find the installation instructions <a href="https://docs.docker.com/">here</a>.

+- `iofogctl`:
-- `iofogctl` is a CLI tool and a one-stop-shop for all your ioFog needs.
+  CLI tool and a one-stop-shop for all your ioFog needs.

-All you need to run `iofogctl` is a Linux or MacOS host.
+  Find the installation instructions below.

 #### Install iofogctl on Mac